meanapp/LFS-Dev-Branch/README.md

 Running tha application

-After setting up the project in your local, execute the below command to start yoru application.
+After setting up the project in your local, execute the below commands to start your application.

 1) Open a command prompt to run you local mongo databse as